What is open source?

 But open source software is not only eating the world, as the popular expression goes, it’s also devouring the solar system — recent GitHub data showed that almost 12,000 GitHub developers contributed to the code that made the very first Martian helicopter flight possible on April 19, 2021.
 Chances are, though, most weren’t even aware that their contributions were used in the historic NASA mission.

-But world of open source is not always a smooth path to travel.
+But the path of open source is not always smooth to travel.
 The sheer number and variety of open source software packages makes it difficult for even the largest of businesses to determine what’s best for their needs, while the myriad license types and associated commercial interests creates friction and uncertainty.
 But even before we get to all these complexities, it’s worth taking a backward step to establish what open source actually is.

 So … what is open source?